yeoman/generator-node/README.md

 # Node Generator [![Build Status](https://secure.travis-ci.org/yeoman/generator-node.svg?branch=master)](https://travis-ci.org/yeoman/generator-node)

-`generator-node` creates a base template to start a new Node.js modules.
+`generator-node` creates a base template to start a new Node.js module.

 It is also easily composed into your own generators so you can only target your efforts at your generator's specific features.